Portal User Guide

 Folder assets

-Folder asset blocks will appear in an icon gallery and may include a title, the names of the assets, and whichever hover actions your portal administrator has allowed on these assets.
-Sizing of these assets may differ from a thumbnail size.
+Folder asset blocks may include a title, the names of the assets, and the hover actions your portal administrator has allowed on these assets.
+Sizes may differ from a thumbnail size.

 HTML

-HTML content, unlike the other potential content elements, will be divorced from content stored within NetX.
+HTML content — unlike the other potential content elements — is distinct from content stored within NetX.
 This content may be highly variable and personalized by your portal's administrator, and may be a combination of text, media content, and links to external sites.

 Link types

-Your navigational header may include a variety of other content created by your portal administrator.
-These could be a combination of individual assets, folders (much the same as the assets tab, other pages, or external URLs.
+Top navigation links can include individual assets, folders (much the same as the assets tab, other pages, or external URLs.

 Asset

-An asset link will take you directly to a pre-ordained asset's detail page.
+An asset link will take you to the asset's detail page.

 Folder